Public opinion on climate change: Voicing believed wrongdoings

 People can find motivation to act in the climate change movement when they are acting in the way to express disagreement with the decisions made by a higher power.
 In a 2017 Earth Day march, a majority of scientists and nonscientists were both seen to join the march to speak up to the Trump administration about what they have done regarding climate change.
 In addition, people felt motivated to join the march to protect the use of science to benefit the community and for its use in public good.

-Issues

-Science
+Understanding of scientific consensus

 A scientific consensus on climate change exists, as recognized by national academies of science and other authoritative bodies.
 However, research has identified substantial geographical variation in the public's understanding of the scientific consensus.